Kieran-De-Sousa/SFML-Pong/README.md

 # SFML-Pong
 Pong was my second delve into SFML, bringing along the challenge of having multiple game states, keyboard controls, two players and an AI system.
 This I found extremely engaging and enjoyable, trying to implement as many different features as possible to improve the game.
-This game worksheet project taught me much into AI systems, how to handle multiple players inputs and possible interactions in different game states.
+This game worksheet project taught me much into AI systems, how to handle multiple players input's and possible interactions in different game states.

 # Features:
 - AI System